 Already ate it

-The split is listeria and ready-to-eat storage, not salmon itself.
-Cooked low-mercury fish can be a useful pregnancy food, while refrigerated smoked seafood is the caution point.
-This is the detail many short pregnancy food lists miss.
-Two servings that look similar can carry different risk if one is cooked, pasteurized, washed, or chilled correctly and the other is raw, unverified, recalled, or held too long.
+The split is Listeria and ready-to-eat storage, not salmon itself.
+Cooked low-mercury fish can be a useful pregnancy food, while refrigerated smoked seafood is the caution point because it is often eaten cold.

 Lower concern